stablekernel/aqueduct/docs/docs/http/http_controller.md

 }
 ```

+See also [validations](../db/validations.md), which are powerful when combined with `ManagedObjectController<T>`.

 ### Accessing the Request

-Recall that any value from the request itself can be accessed through the `request` property of a controller.
+Any value from the request itself can be accessed through the `request` property of a controller.

 This also means that an `HTTPController` instance cannot be reused to handle multiple requests; if it awaited on an asynchronous method, a new request could be assigned to the `request` property.
 Therefore, all `HTTPController`s must be added to a request processing pipeline with `generate`.
 If you add a controller with `pipe`, an exception will be thrown immediately at startup.